-The Dental Board and AHPRA have a range of resources for education providers, students, new graduates and interested others to assist in understanding what it means to be a registered dental practitioner in Australia.
+The Dental Board of Australia (the Board) and Ahpra have a range of resources for education providers, students, new graduates and interested others to help in understanding what it means to be a registered dental practitioner in Australia.
 Information on student registration and information for graduates registering with the Board for the first time can be found on the Ahpra website.

 Below are some of the basics you need to know:

-The Board has produced a vodcast to explain further your obligations as a registered dental student.
+The Board has produced a vodcast to explain your obligations as a registered dental student.
 The vodcast will tell you about the Board, give you some information on the National Scheme2, what the Board does as a regulator and what you need to know and do as a registered dental student, both now and before you complete your studies.